Being ‘Responsible’ May Bankrupt You

 What constitutes ‘willful’ withholding?
 Unlike the above question, here the IRS has painted a bright line denoting what they view to be “willful”.
 Unfortunately, for the IRS, the concept has a hair trigger.
 Did you pay literally any other bill—rent, electricity, internet—while this debt was outstanding?
 Essentially, if you did not pay the government first, then it amounts to willful withholding according to the IRS.

 How can I protect myself?
 And what in the world do I do if I find myself in this quagmire?

 When clients come to us with this issue, we ask one, simple first question: Do you owe this money?
 If the answer is ‘yes’, then the solution is ‘pay’.
 Pay promptly and, if you can’t pay it all, start working proactively with the IRS to negotiate terms.
 In this scenario, that is literally the only way the issue is going away.
 However, for those unfortunate people saddled with facing this penalty who feel they have a legitimate case, the only solution is to fight it out in court.

 We have worked with a number of clients facing this issue and there are steps to be taken and strategies to explore.
 It is not an easy process, but there is no other alternative to rectify such a situation.
 We work with you to lighten the burden as much as possible.

 As to the issue of protecting oneself, that is a little trickier.
 The simplest answer is to make sure your taxes are always being paid and paid promptly.
 The other caveat is to understand that with a title, stock, access to a company checking account, or the ability to sign company checks, comes a tremendous responsibility—quite literally—that shouldn’t be glossed over.
 The IRS certainly doesn’t!

-And, if you still have questions or concerns, probably best to ask a lawyer.
+And, if you still have questions or concerns, probably best to ask a Tax Attorney Franklin TN.